yegor256/blog/_posts/2014/jun/2014-06-09-objects-should-be-immutable.md

 2. &ldquo;It's cheaper to update an existing object than create a new one&rdquo;.
 Oracle [thinks](http://docs.oracle.com/javase/tutorial/essential/concurrency/immutable.html)
-that &ldquo;The impact of object creation is often overestimated and can be offset by some of the efficiencies associated with immutable objects.
+that &ldquo;The impact of object creation is often overestimated and can be offset by some of the efficiency associated with immutable objects.
 These include decreased overhead due to garbage collection, and the elimination of code needed to protect mutable objects from corruption.&rdquo; I agree.